Cawston Grange Primary School

 Our vision at Cawston Grange Primary School is that children’s wellbeing, happiness and safety are our first priorities and we hope that children will be able to take risks in their learning and in life as well as understanding how to prepare themselves for the diverse society we live in.

 PSHE is challenging, motivating, practical and interactive.
-This subject encompasses the core values of our school (Excellence, Respect and Friendship) and is taught in a cross curricular way across a range of subjects including; PSHE, computing, P.E., and Science.
+This subject encompasses the core values of our school (Excellence, Respect and Friendship) and is taught in a cross curricular way across a range of subjects including; PSHE, Computing, P.E., and Science.

 Additionally, children also need to know how to maintain healthy lifestyles and relationships with others.
 PSHE plays an integral role in children exploring these things and helps to prepare them for the community that they live in now and in the future.